keelback-code/odd-art-history/README.md

 ## Features

 Features across all pages
-* Clear header and site ‘slogan’, making the purpose clear to users of the site.
+* Clear header and site ‘slogan’ (odd facts about old paintings), making the purpose clear to users of the site.
 * Navigation links listing Gallery, Odd Resources, Suggestions and Say Hi (which will link to Facebook), allowing for easy and intuitive navigation of site for all users.
 On desktop links will be underlined when they are hovered over to indicate to the user that they are clickable.
 * On mobile and most tablets the navigation bar will change to a hamburger design and will remain on the same side of the screen for continuity and ease of use.
 * Footer mirroring design of navigation links, which will link back to top of page, allowing for further easy navigation.
 Link will also be underlined when hovered over.